 Fact: Friends and loved ones can make a big difference.
-Only 44% of adults with diagnosable mental health problems and less than 20% of children and adolescents receive needed treatment.
+In 2020, only 20% of adults received any mental health treatment in the past year, which included 10% who received counseling or therapy from a professional.
 Friends and family can be important influences to help someone get the treatment and services they need by:

 - Reaching out and letting them know you are available to help